University of Missouri - Columbia Archives

 6-1.
 Records Processing:

 6-1-1.
-All new accessions being processed will be rehoused in acid-free, buffered file folders and document cases or records storage boxes.
-Standard acid-free box sizes are 1 cubic foot, 1/3 cubic foot and 1/6 cubic foot.
+All new accessions being processed will be rehoused, if their condition warrants, in acid-free, buffered file folders and in document cases or storage boxes.
+Acid-free box sizes are 1 cubic foot, 1/3 cubic foot and 1/6 cubic foot.
+Standard storage boxes (non-acid free) are mainly used for materials already located in or to be stored in off-site storage available through University of Missouri Records Management.
 Sizes may be mixed in a collection.
 Fill boxes full enough so that materials stand or lie straight rather than allowing them to sag or fold, but do not overfill the container.
 For oversize items, there are flat oversize boxes available, or folders may be made out of the heavy acid-free paper.
 Odd-shaped items may be wrapped with acid-free paper.

 __________________________________________________________________________